SrishtiD/Retail-Store-Analysis-Snowflake/README.md

 Should any new stores be opened?
 Include all stores in your analysis if necessary.
 If so, where?
 Why or why not?

-Based on the insights and trends identified via the tableau visualizations, recommendations were made to improve performkance and make business decisions.
+Based on the insights and trends identified via the tableau visualizations, recommendations were made to improve performance and make business decisions.